SamuelGarm/CPSC591_Proj/README.md

 The 'Use Sanders' checkbox needs to be checked for this function to take effect.
 Recommended Setting: 2300.0

-##### When 'Ray Trace' is chosen
+##### When 'Ray Trace' is chosen (NOT FULLY WORKING)
-WARNING: This will lock down the simulation and you will have to restart the program to get out of the ray trace.
+WARNING: This will lock down the ImGUI panel, the user will need to hold down the number 1 to return to RGB Orientation mode.
-Proceeds to ray trace the scene using a monte carlo ray tracer
+Proceeds to ray trace the scene using a monte carlo ray tracer.

 #### Cluster Control Section
 This section lets you control the cluster generation of the opal